fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_system_dhcp_server.html.markdown

 * `end_ip` - End of IP range.
 * `id` - ID.
 * `start_ip` - Start of IP range.
+* `vci_match` - Enable/disable vendor class identifier (VCI) matching.
+When enabled only DHCP requests with a matching VCI are served with this range.
+Valid values: `disable`, `enable`.

+* `vci_string` - One or more VCI strings in quotes separated by spaces.

 The `ip_range` block supports:

 * `end_ip` - End of IP range.
 * `id` - ID.
 * `start_ip` - Start of IP range.
+* `vci_match` - Enable/disable vendor class identifier (VCI) matching.
+When enabled only DHCP requests with a matching VCI are served with this range.
+Valid values: `disable`, `enable`.

+* `vci_string` - One or more VCI strings in quotes separated by spaces.

 The `options` block supports: